NixOS/nix/src/nix/nix.md

 - [Nix file](#nix-file), optionally qualified by an attribute path
 - [Nix expression](#nix-expression), optionally qualified by an attribute path

-For most commands, if no installable is specified, `.` as assumed.
+For most commands, if no installable is specified, `.` is assumed.
 That is, Nix will operate on the default flake output attribute of the flake in the current directory.

 ### Flake output attribute